oxypteros/alpha-content/_index.en.md

 1. I’ve made a *"wheel"* that’s **easy to use** for everyone, creators and visitors alike.
 And that’s what matters most to me.
 2. I designed alpha for long, **text-heavy** journeys, because some stories and ideas deserve space to breathe and unfold.

-That’s my honest perspective and now we’re truly on the same page.
+And that's my honest perspective on why to choose alpha.
 {{< /text2>}}
 {{< cta TITLE="Need More?"
 BTN-TEXT="View Documentation" BTN-LINK="#demo" BTN-LABEL="" LINK-TEXT="Inner Narrations" LINK="/narrator" LINK-LABEL="Read more">}}
 No need for a demo site, alpha is already in action right here.
-Explore this site, read the [decisions behind the design](/link "Test") for in-depth insights, or dive under the hood on the [GitHub repo](/link).
+Explore this site, read the [decisions behind the design]( "Test") for in-depth insights, or dive under the hood on the [GitHub repo]((https://github.com/oxypteros/alpha-theme, "The GitHub repo of alpha")).
 {{< /cta >}}